NoamB/sorcery/README.md

     *  `before_logout` does not take arguments anymore (`current_user` still returns user at this point)
     *  `after_logout` takes one argument (`user`) as `current_user` returns `nil` then
+    *  `oauth` and `oauth2` gems are not automatically bundled anymore, you need to add them to use the external module
+    *  `change_password!` now raises exception when it fails, to keep old behaviour change it to `change_password`

 *   If you are upgrading from <= **0.8.6** and you use Sorcery model methods in your app, you might need to change them from `user.method` to `user.sorcery_adapter.method` and from